BiPAP vs CPAP: Differences & Similarities

 - Works as per the patient’s breathing patterns - BiPAP machines analyze the breathing pattern of the patient and thus adjust and customize the therapy.
 It also has a ‘ramp’ feature which helps the patient to get used to this therapy.
 In this, the machine starts at a lower pressure and gradually increases it to the prescribed level.

 - Leak detection - If there’s a fault in the structure of the machine, it may lead to leaking.
-To avoid this, there’s a leak detection feature which helps in identifying the problem.
+To avoid this, there’s a leak detection feature that helps in identifying the problem.

 BiPAP does not have serious side effects or limitations.
 There are a few minor ones which are listed below.